Storage in Managed Service for MongoDB

 ): Balanced solution.
 Such disks are slower than local SSD storage, but, unlike local disks, they ensure data integrity if Yandex Cloud hardware fails. -

-Non-replicated SSD storage (
+Non-replicated SSDs (

 network-ssd-nonreplicated